-If you’ve ever stood in the cheese section in any grocery store, you’re well aware that creating a fantastic cheese plate can be super intimidating.
+If you’ve ever stood in the cheese section in any grocery store, you’re well aware that cheese board ideas can be super intimidating.
 There are literally thousands of cheeses from all over the world!
 And apparently, some of the very best ones smell awful!
 How do you narrow it down?
 What cheeses go well together?
 How in the world does one pronounce Gruyère?

-I might not be able to help you with your French accent, but I’m here with a guide to creating a cheese plate extraordinaire.
+I might not be able to help you with your French accent, but I’m here with some great cheese board ideas as well as a guide to creating a cheese plate extraordinaire.
 I promise it won’t be so intimidating once we cover a few basics.

 THE CHEESE, DEFINED

-The first thing to remember when creating a cheese plate is that you want a good balance of flavors (strong to mild), textures (soft, semi-soft, semi-hard, and hard), colors, shapes, and sizes.
+The first thing to remember when looking for cheese board ideas to create a cheese plate is that you want a good balance of flavors (strong to mild), textures (soft, semi-soft, semi-hard, and hard), colors, shapes, and sizes.